 The Writing Center offers online Zoom appointments.
 You can only schedule appointments when HES fall, January, and spring classes are officially in session.

-Registered HES students can book up to 2 appointments per week.
-We show two weeks of the schedule at all times, and new appointments are posted on Fridays at 9am EST.
+Registered HES students can book up to 12 appointments during the semester.
+We show three weeks of the schedule at a time, and new appointments are posted on Fridays at 9am EST.

 If you do not see an appointment that works for your schedule, you can add yourself to the standby list by following the instructions in the “help” section.

-If you need to cancel your appointment, please do so in advance and through the online scheduler.
-That way we can help another student.
+If you need to cancel your appointment, please do so in advance and through the online scheduler so that another student can use the appointment.

 Online Scheduler: To schedule a time, visit the Writing Center online scheduler at wcscheduler.fas.harvard.edu.
 You can both book and cancel appointments at this site.

 If you have questions about the Writing Center, please email us.
 We will respond as soon as possible.
 Email is the best way to reach us.
-If you wish to cancel your appointment, log back in to our online scheduler to do so (see above).
+If you wish to cancel your appointment, you can do so through the online scheduler.

 References for Citing Sources and Other Writing Resources